abtion/guidelines/behaviour_and_protocol/values.md

 ## Collective contribution
 - Pair up!
 Team members work simultaneously on the same tasks.
-- Simplicity.
-We want people to be able to chip in.
+- Keep it simple.
+We want people to be able to pitch in.